Floor Vibration Control

 Adding architectural features, mass and/or stiffness are normally viewed as possible solutions to floor vibration problem.
 Variations of these solutions include, but are not limited to, installing full-height partitions, adding framing members, and thickening the floor slab.
 Such solutions are costly to install in a new building and difficult to implement in, and cause inconvenience and disruption to the occupants of, existing buildings.
 In addition, a solution such as adding full height partitions contradicts the notion of open-plan office space popular in tenant fit-outs.

 Reactive damping, provided by attaching tuned mass dampers (TMDs) to the floor, is commonly used for treating vibrating floors.
-Negligible weight penalty, low cost, and ease of installation make TMDs the most practical, cost-effective, and least disruptive floor vibration control solution for both new and existing floors.
+Negligible weight penalty, low cost, and ease of installation make TMDs the most practical, cost-effective, and least disruptive floor vibration control solution for both new and existing floor systems.

-DEICON offers engineering services in vibration measurement and analysis of your floor, followed by design and fabrication of tuned mass damper(s) to your floor to abate its resonant vibration.
+DEICON offers engineering services in vibration measurement and analysis of your floor system, followed by design and fabrication of tuned mass damper(s) to abate its resonant vibration.

 - Typical Floors in Modern Buildings